Sachin Sarcoma Society

 The relatively common side effects and toxicities of chemotherapy include, but are not restricted to the following:

 Nausea and/or vomiting: They may start immediately after chemotherapy or occur several days later.
 These effects last for a variable period of time (hours to weeks).
 Some drugs like cisplatin have a high propensity to cause nausea and vomiting.
-Medications (called anti-emetics) will be given to you to decrease the incidence & intensity of nausea and vomiting after chemotherapy.
-Anti-emetics may be prescribed to you in oral and/or injectable forms.
+Medications (called anti-emetics) will be given to patients (oral and/or injectable forms) to decrease the incidents & intensity of nausea and vomiting after chemotherapy.

-Sores and ulcers in the mouth and throat: These effects typically start few days after the start of chemotherapy.
-It is suggested that you should maintain good oral hygiene using a soft toothbrush twice a day.
-You should also use antiseptic mouth washes (e.g. Hexidine, Povidone-iodine etc) 2-3 times a day throughout your chemotherapy.
-To relieve mouth pain (in case you do develop ulcers) you may use Xylocaine viscous (to be liberally applied to mouth before every meal).
+Sores and ulcers in the mouth and throat: These effects typically start a few days after the start of chemotherapy.
+It is suggested that patients should maintain good oral hygiene by using a soft toothbrush twice a day.
+Furthermore, they should also use antiseptic mouthwashes (e.g. Hexidine, Povidone-iodine, etc) 2-3 times a day throughout their chemotherapy.
+Moreover, to relieve mouth pain (in case of ulcers) they may use Xylocaine viscous (to be liberally applied to mouth before every meal).

-Diarrhea: This may develop at any time after the start of chemotherapy and is usually due to one of the two reasons.
+Diarrhea: This may develop at any time after the start of chemotherapy and is usually due to one of two reasons.
 First, the chemotherapy drug may affect the cells lining the intestinal epithelium and cause ulceration.
-Second, it may be due to unhygienic food (e.g. fruit juices & coconut water from road-side vendors, raw salad at restaurants etc) consumed during the period of chemotherapy.
+Second, it may be due to unhygienic food (e.g. fruit juices & coconut water from roadside vendors, raw salad at restaurants, etc) consumed during the period of chemotherapy.

 Constipation: This is usually a side effect of anti-emetics prescribed with the chemotherapy drugs.
-However it may also be due to the chemotherapy drugs themselves or the underlying disease.
-You may take Isapgol husk (Naturolax or Softovac powder) 4-6 tsf with water at bedtime for a few days beginning with each cycle of chemotherapy.
+However, it may also be due to the chemotherapy drugs themselves or the underlying disease.
+Patients may take Isapgol husk (Naturolax or Softovac powder) 4-6 teaspoonful with water at bedtime for a few days beginning with each cycle of chemotherapy.

 Hair loss: You might have partial or complete hair loss during treatment.
 There is no proven effective measure to prevent this side-effect.
 You will regain the hair within 4-6 months of completion of chemotherapy.

-Pain and aches in limbs and other parts of the body: Certain drugs like paclitaxel can cause significant pain in limbs, bones and other body parts.
+Pain and aches in limbs and other parts of the body: Certain drugs like paclitaxel can cause significant pain in limbs, bones, and other body parts.
 This usually starts within a few hours after starting the drug and lasts for up to a few days.
-Pain-killers can be prescribed by your doctor to overcome this effect.
+Painkillers can be prescribed by the doctor to overcome this effect.

 Low platelet counts: This can develop at a variable time after the administration of chemotherapy (usually in the 2nd week) and last from a few days to several weeks.
-Platelet count is important because the chance of spontaneous bleeding (for e.g. from nose, gums, skin, or with vomiting or stools) increases with low platelet count particularly when it falls below 20000/mm3 or when accompanied by fever.
-The most significant site of bleeding is brain, which can lead to altered consciousness and other manifestations.
-It is suggested that you should not take any medications without asking your doctor, prevent cuts during shaving and/or using scissors and avoid strenuous physical activity that may lead to injury.
+Platelet count is important because the chance of spontaneous bleeding (from nose, gums, skin, or with vomiting or stools) increases with low platelet count particularly when it falls below 20000/mm3 or when accompanied by fever.
+The most significant site of bleeding is the brain, which can lead to altered consciousness and other manifestations.
+It is suggested that patients should not take any medications without asking their doctor, prevent cuts during shaving and/or using scissors, and avoid strenuous physical activity that may lead to injury.
 Platelet transfusions may be required (as decided by your doctor) in some patients.

-Anemia: This refers to low hemoglobin levels in the blood and is a well documented side effect of many chemotherapy drugs.
-This is often a cumulative effect i.e. it has a higher propensity to occur after several cycles of chemotherapy.
-There are several other factors that may contribute to the development of anemia, for e.g. bleeding, heavy or prolonged menses, pre-existing malnutrition, poor food intake etc. It manifests as malaise, weakness, fatigue, palpitations, shortness of breath, poor concentration etc. Your doctor may decide to give you packed RBC transfusions to treat this condition or you may require certain medications.
+Anemia: This refers to low hemoglobin levels in the blood and is a well-documented side effect of many chemotherapy drugs.
+It is often a cumulative effect i.e. it has a higher propensity to occur after several cycles of chemotherapy.
+Several other factors may contribute to the development of anemia, such as bleeding, heavy or prolonged menstruation, pre-existing malnutrition, poor food intake, etc. Anemia manifests as malaise, weakness, fatigue, palpitations, shortness of breath, poor concentration, etc. The doctor may decide to give the patient packed RBC transfusions to treat this condition or they may require certain medications.

 16) What are the less common side effects of chemotherapy?